MikeRogers0/MikeRogersIO/src/_videos/2021-06-14-environment-variables-settings-objects-in-ruby.md

 layout: video
 title: Environment Variables & Settings Objects in Ruby
 id: PeUR4OhjeCc
-published_at: '2021-06-14T03:08:17+00:00'
+published_at: '2021-06-14T03:00:44Z'
+---
----ENV's (Environment Variables) are a fantastic way to pass API credentials to your application without storing them in version control.
+ENV's (Environment Variables) are a fantastic way to pass API credentials to your application without storing them in version control.

 In this episode of quickly explain how an ENV works, how to add a fallback & an awesome approach to managing them across your application.